Bill Murray: Chicago sports and other activities

 Murray is a fan of several Chicago professional sports teams, especially the Chicago Cubs, Chicago Bears, and the Chicago Bulls.
 He was once a guest color commentator for a Cubs game during the 1980s.
 He was in attendance, along with fellow Cubs fans John Cusack, Eddie Vedder, and Bonnie Hunt, during the Cubs' historic Game Seven victory during the 2016 World Series.
 Murray is an avid Quinnipiac University basketball fan, where his son served as head of basketball operations, and he is a regular fixture at home games.
 He cheered courtside for the Illinois Fighting Illini's game against the 2004–2005 Arizona Wildcats in the Regional Final game in Chicago.
 He is a fixture at home games of those teams when in his native Chicago.
 After traveling to Florida during the Cubs' playoff run to help "inspire" the team (Murray joked with Cubs slugger Aramis Ramírez he was very ill and needed two home runs to give him the hope to live), he was invited to the champagne party in the Cubs' clubhouse when the team clinched the NL Central in late September 2007, along with fellow actors John Cusack, Bernie Mac, James Belushi, and former Cubs player Ron Santo.
 Murray appears in Santo's documentary, This Old Cub.
 In 2006, Murray became the sixth recipient of Baseball Reliquary's annual Hilda Award, established in 2001 "to recognize distinguished service to the game by a fan".
 He sang "Take Me Out to the Ballgame" during a 2016 World Series game at Wrigley Field.

 As a Chicago native, Murray appeared at the 50th annual Chicago Air & Water Show in August 2008.
 He performed a tandem jump with the U.S. Army Parachute Team Golden Knights.
 He was the MC for Eric Clapton's Crossroads Guitar Festival on July 28, 2007, where he dressed in various guises of Clapton as he appeared through the years.
 He served as MC again in 2010 and once more in 2019.

+Murray's son, Luke, is an assistant coach for the UConn Huskies men's basketball team.
+Murray has attended several of their games, such as during their championship run in the 2023 NCAA Division I men's basketball tournament.